-The CWRU Diversity Working group in their 2020-2022 action plan recommends that campus libraries focus on:
+The CWRU Libraries Diversity Committee's 2023-2024 action plan recommends that campus libraries focus on:

-Culture will focus on staff training and development and collections, while collections and spaces will be addressed through an organizational diversity audit.
+Culture will focus on staff training, development, and events, while collections and spaces will be addressed by implementing the recommendations from the audits and studies done during the previous diversity plan.
 This will be a collaborative effort that will engage staff across teams and campus libraries.
 Moreover, it will create an opportunity to seek guidance from and build relationships with groups on campus who are engaged in diversity, equity, and inclusion work.

 CWRU Libraries Diversity Statement:

-The Case Western Reserve University Libraries are deeply committed to achieving racial justice, and promoting a culture of anti-racism, inclusion, equity, and diversity, so all people are welcome, heard, empowered, and valued.
+The Case Western Reserve University Libraries are deeply committed to serving people across all dimensions of diversity (appendix 1) by promoting a culture of social justice, anti-racism, inclusion, equity, diversity, and belonging so all people are welcome, heard, empowered, and valued.

 Initiative 1.
 CULTURE:

 The CWRU Libraries Diversity Committee offers training and educational content focused on fostering a diverse, equitable, inclusive, and anti-racist library system.
 Shared language, understanding, and awareness of DEI and anti-racism will allow the staff to engage in needed conversations that will empower staff to shift their perspectives on how we work with patrons and structure our spaces, collections, and services.
 The goal is to be welcoming and equitable to all.
 Sustained focus on an education and development program supports our staff to provide service and collaboration to meet diverse needs.

 Strategy.
 Work with different CWRU departments such as Office of Multicultural Affairs, OIDEO, LGBT Center, Office of International Affairs, and the Social Justice Institute to develop educational content for CWRU library staff.
 We will offer staff training sessions and events to all CWRU libraries and collaborate with departments that have developed programming.